 Directorate responsible for policy: Chief Executive's Office

+V5

+Version: Section 1.2 Composition of the Board of

+Directors increase to up to 7 Non-Executive

+Directors and up to 7 Executive Directors.

-Version: V4 Section1.1 addition of roles and responsibilities of Board of Directors
+Section1.1 addition of roles and responsibilities

+of Board of Directors

-Section 5.3 addition of section on Compliance with Fit and Proper Persons Regulations
+Section 5.3 addition of section on Compliance

+with Fit and Proper Persons Regulations

 Policy author: Company Secretary

 Responsible Committee: Audit and Risk Committee

 Date written: April 2017

-Date approved: 26 January 2021
+Date approved: 7 July 2022

-Date issued: 26 January 2021
+Date issued: 7 July 2022

-Date of latest review: January 2021
+Date of latest review: July 2022

 Next review date: January 2023

 CONTENTS 2

-FOREWORD AND INTERPRETATION
+FOREWORD AND INTERPRETATION 4

 INTRODUCTION 5

 Statutory Framework 5

 Regulatory Framework 5

 Delegation of Powers 5

 Integrated Governance 6

 Collaboration of services across West Yorkshire and Harrogate District 6

 INTERPRETATION 7

 1. THE TRUST 9

 Composition of the Board of Directors 9

 Appointment and removal of the Chair and Non-Executive Directors 9

 Terms of Office of the Chair and Non-Executive Directors 10

 Appointment of Deputy Chair 10

 Powers of Deputy Chair 10

 Appointment of the Senior Independent Director 10

 Joint Directors 10

 Secretary 10

 2. MEETINGS OF THE BOARD OF DIRECTORS 11

 Admission of Public and the Press 11

 Observers at Board meetings 11

 Public questions 11

-Calling Meetings 111
+Calling Meetings 11

 Notice of Meetings 12

 Chair of the Meeting 12

-g 12

-Setting the Agenda
+Setting the Agenda 12

 Annual Members Meeting 12

 Notices of Motion 12

 Emergency Motion 12

 Withdrawal of Motion or Amendments 13

 Motion to Rescind a Resolution 13

-Motions Obsaids Padia a 13
+Motions 13

 Chair's Ruling 13

 Voting 13

 Minutes 14

 Joint Directors 14

 Suspension of Standing Orders 14

 Variation and Amendment of Standing Orders 15

 Record of Attendance 15

 Quorum 15

 3. ARRANGEMENTS FOR THE EXERCISE OF FUNCTIONS BY DELEGATION 16

 Urgent Decisions 16

 Delegation to Committees 16

 Delegation to Officers 16

 Overriding Standing Orders 16

 4. COMMITTEES AND DELEGATION 17

-Appointment of Committees
+Appointment of Committees 17

 Confidentiality 18

 5. DECLARATIONS OF INTEREST, REGISTER OF INTEREST, FIT AND

-PROPER PERSONS 19
+PROPER PERSONS 19 19

 Declaration of Interest

 Register of Interests

 Compliance with Fit and Proper Persons

-6. EXCLUSION OF THE CHAIR AND DIRECTORS IN PROCEEDINGS ON ACCOUNT OF PECUNIARY INTEREST
+6. EXCLUSION OF THE CHAIR AND DIRECTORS IN PROCEEDINGS ON ACCOUNT OF PECUNIARY INTEREST 21

 7. STANDARDS OF BUSINESS CONDUCT POLICY

 Policy

 Interest of Officers in Contracts

 Canvassing of, and Recommendations by, Directors in Relation to Appointments

-Relatives of Directors or Officers
+Relatives of Directors or Officers 23

-25

 8. CUSTODY OF SEAL AND SEALING OF DOCUMENTS

 Custody of Seal

 Sealing of Documents

-Register of Sealing
+Register of Sealing 25

 9. SIGNATURE OF DOCUMENTS 25

-25

-10. MISCELLANEOUS
+10. MISCELLANEOUS 25

 Standing Orders to be given to Directors and Officers

 Documents having the Standing of Standing Orders

 Review of Standing Orders

 Non-availability of Chair / Deputy Chair / Chief Executive / Director of Finance